Casey Cagle: Third secret recording

 Another secret recording of Cagle showed him talking to Clay Tippins about Tippins' campaign debts.
 Tippins claims that Cagle was offering to use his campaign donors to pay Clay Tippins' campaign debt in return for his official endorsement in the gubernatorial runoff.
 After mentioning the $300,000 debt he had incurred during his campaign in a private meeting, Cagle replied "the way you get your debts retired is, who has the resources to call up enough people...What I do know is that we've got a lot of people who are solidly behind us.
 And you know, they want to help- they want to help the cause."
-Cagle dismissed the accusations, calling his former opponent as a political has-been.
+Cagle dismissed the accusations, calling his former opponent a political has-been.

 Travel expenditures

-An investigation by The Atlanta Journal-Constitution found that Cagle had spent approximately $265,000 of taxpayer funds on air travel from January 2010 to June 2018.
+An investigation by The Atlanta Journal-Constitution found that Cagle had spent approximately $265,000 of taxpayer funds on air travel from January 2010 to June 2018 (approximately $33,125/year).
 Some of the taxpayer-funded flights were to cities where he raised money for his gubernatorial campaign.
 When using air travel for state business, Cagle on more than 100 occasions added extra legs to trips by picking him up or dropping him off in Gainesville, where he lives.
 The Atlanta Journal-Constitution noted that Cagle had previously sought to portray himself as a fiscal conservative.

 Personal life

-Cagle is married to his high school sweetheart Nita, and they are the parents of three sons, Jared, Grant, and Carter, and are now grandparents to three grandchildren: Everett Grace, Levi Mick, and Wimberly Sullivan.
+Cagle is married to his high school sweetheart Nita, and they are the parents of three sons and grandparents of eight.
 The Cagles live in Chestnut Mountain, Georgia, where they are members of Christ Place Church.